Research

 https://drive.google.com/file/d/1BXWVgc4pB5yRTdWapPzrNQH374hzhoY_/view?usp=sharing

-Hendrik Bessembinder, Allen Carrion, Laura Tuttle and Kumar Venkataraman.
+Hendrik Bessembinder, Allen Carrion, Laura Tuttle, Kumar Venkataraman.

 We extend the theory of strategic trading around a predictable liquidation by considering the role of market resiliency.
 Our model predicts that even a monopolist strategic trader improves market quality and increases liquidator proceeds if trades’ temporary price impacts are quickly reversed, and that competition among strategic traders strictly improves market quality.
 We provide related empirical evidence by studying prices, liquidity, and individual account trading activity around the large and predictable “roll”trades undertaken by a large exchange-traded fund (ETF).
 The evidence indicates narrower bid-ask spreads, greater order book depth, and improved resiliency on roll dates.
 We find that a larger number of individual trading accounts provide liquidity on roll dates, and do not find evidence of the systematic use of predatory strategies.
 On balance, the theory and evidence imply that traders supply liquidity to rather than exploit predictable trades in resilient markets.